 The whole idea here is to have an inventory database for the ship, at any level of detail you like.
 To keep it from becoming a full-time job during initial planning, I just cluster whole piles of things into single units – like “tool kit” instead of the 200 or so entries that make up its contents.
 But the design does accommodate grouping, as we shall see in a moment.

-The database does a lot of traditional things in addition to the magic center-of-gravity calculation – it lets you track your spares inventory, record serial numbers and vendor information, make notes about each item, and so on.
+The database does a lot of traditional things in addition to the magic center-of-gravity calculation – letting you track spares inventory, record serial numbers and vendor information, make notes about each item, and so on.
 And in my case, I also have a few dollar-value fields that most people don’t need, as much of our equipment is sponsored and it’s fun to keep track of that.
 I even have a $/pound calculation, which is utterly useless but amusing. (“Why do we do it?
 Because we CAN!”)
 I should also note that the values you see here are from an ancient test phase of this database, not reality… so please don’t draw any conclusions about the Microship project from this bogus data.

 Let’s take it from the top, field by field.